Ahmed-Shaaban-Elbehary/Asp.nerMVCCRUD/README.md

 ASP.NET CORE MVC CRUD operation Quick Demo

-Let's take about steps of starting the project
+#steps of starting the project

 first of all we need to install Microsoft.Entityframeworkcore, Microsoft.Entityframeworkcore.sqlserver, Microsoft.Entityframeworkcore.tools